fossMeDaddy/dbdaddy/README.md

 constraints, columns, tables & views are diffed and tracked for changes but there is no modification support as of now for any of them, which means that, let's say if you make a field nullable in SQL, this tool will generate migrations to remove the column from your database & then re-create it with SQL column definition such that the field is now nullable.
 DATA WILL BE LOST.

+## Usage Guide

+The CLI requires a config file: `dbdaddy.config.json` to connect with your database.
+It has connection credentials like host, port, params, user, password, etc.

+When you first install & run `dbdaddy` it asks you for a connection uri, if not provided, default PostgreSQL credentials are used that can be changed later at any point in time.